sayandas095/data_structure_and_programming/Stack/README.md

-# Stack using array
+# Stack using array and pointer

-###  This folder containing the basic programming of stack using array.
+###  This folder containing the basic programming of stack using array and pointer.
 The functions that are there are:-
 - push
 - pop